cisco-ce/roomos.cisco.com/doc/MTR/CameraOptions.md

 To open and change the location of your self-view on the screen during a call:

-1. If it's not already visible, tap the screen to open the self-view up on top of the call.
+1. If it's not already visible, tap the screen or the Room Navigator to open the self-view up on top of the call.

 2. Tap the button on the self-view’s right corner to change the visibility to **Hide**, **Show in call**, or **Always show**.
 Even when you select to hide it in a call, your self-view will still appear to you in the control panel.